Drama sessions for children

 Dramatherapy with children can help their confidence and self esteem.
 The sessions can be fun and the use of a creative medium offers a safe way to explore difficult feelings with a trusted therapist.

 The sessions offer a safe and contained space where children are free to explore social relationships, communication and imagination.

-Dramatherapy can be playful and fun and is suitable for children of all levels of ability whether mainstream or special needs.
+Dramatherapy is suitable for children of all ages and levels of ability, whether in mainstream or special needs settings.

 Some of the reasons a child might be referred for dramatherapy are;

 Bullying or being bullied

 Severe and terminal illnesses

 Family break up

 Individual sessions are available for children aged three and up.